betaglot/plantabeta/docs/reference/Route/RouteOverview.md

 ## What is a Via?

 - Computational Geometry
-- The interface between Move, Neuro and Eco.
+- The interface between Moto, Neuro and Eco.
 - Via is an abstract layer on top of Eco.
 A route is where the Planter
 - A routes start and finish at the Cache.